supromikali/react-three-demo/README.md

 - Three.js OrbitControls integration
 - scene resize on window resize

-# How Use Three OBJ Loader
+# How to Use Three OBJ Loader
 Here is another repo based on current one that has an example of Three OBJ Loader integration https://github.com/supromikali/react-three-obj-loader

 Preview: